FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/t_dynamically_create_files.md

 > **Note**
 >
-> Keywords are separated with comma, and must be enclosed in quotes.
+> Note: Keywords are separated with comma, and must be enclosed in quotes.

 Supported keywords and values include: